Franco Di Santo: Werder Bremen

 On 14 August 2013, Di Santo signed a three-year contract with Bundesliga club Werder Bremen.
 He made his debut in a 1–0 defeat to Borussia Dortmund nine days later, replacing Marko Arnautović in the 67th minute.
 On 14 September, he was sent off in a 0–3 home defeat against Eintracht Frankfurt for a tackle which resulted in Bastian Oczipka needing facial stitches.
 Two months later, in the last five minutes of a home game against Mainz, Di Santo assisted Eljero Elia and then scored his own first Bundesliga goal, but Bremen still lost 2–3.
 He finished his first season at the club with 4 goals from 23 league appearances.

 On 1 November 2014, away to Mainz, Di Santo scored two goals (the first a rebounded penalty), as Bremen came from behind to register their first win of the season after 10 games.
 This brace put him joint top of the Bundesliga scorers, with 6 goals.
 He scored another two goals on 1 February 2015 to defeat Hertha Berlin.

 Schalke 04

 On 25 July 2015, Di Santo joined Bremen's rival Schalke 04 signing a four-year contract, after triggering his release clause, believed to be €6 million.
 Two days later, Di Santo publicly apologized to Bremen fans for the controversial switch, and Bremen director Thomas Eichin said he was "anything but impressed" by the swiftness of Di Santo's departure.

 On 8 August, he marked his competitive debut by scoring in a 5–0 win at MSV Duisburg in the first round of the DFB-Pokal.
-He scored a hat-trick on 1 October, the last of the three being a penalty, in a win by the same score against Asteras Tripoli in the group stage of the UEFA Europa League.
+He scored a hat-trick on 1 October, the last of the three being a penalty, in a win by the same score against Asteras Tripolis in the group stage of the UEFA Europa League.